ONLINE ONLY AUCTIONS at www.rapidfireauctionservice.hibid.com

 -How/What do you charge?

 Rapid Fire's commission is determined by whether the consignor/executor drops the items off at the auction house at 10430 US 421 N., Milton, KY, or if we bring trailers to pick-up items at your home/business.
+An additional fee is charged if Rapid Fire has to pack up your items.
+Payment is by a percent of the sold items that are auctioned.

 -When can I drop off items for consignment?